Inaugural Cultural Inclusion Conference - 18th October 2018 - Lyric Hammersmith

-We are delighted to announce the first Cultural Inclusion Conference on the 18th of October 2018 hosted at The Lyric Hammersmith.
+We were delighted to hold the first Cultural Inclusion Conference on the 18th of October 2018 at The Lyric Hammersmith.

-This inaugral conference responds to a commitment in the Manifesto for schools, arts and heritage organisations, disabled people and experts in access to work together to ensure cultural inclusion is seen as an entitment for all young people with disabilities.
+This inaugural conference responded to a commitment in the Manifesto for schools, arts and heritage organisations, disabled people and experts in access to work together to ensure cultural inclusion is seen as an entitlement for all young people with disabilities.

-With a choice of six practical workshops, provocative key notes and opportunties to work together on solutions, this is a chance to both learn from others and to be at the front of developing a National Cultural Inclusion Strategy.
+With a choice of twelve practical workshops, provocative key notes and opportunities to work together on solutions, this was a chance to both learn from others and to be at the front of developing a National Cultural Inclusion Strategy.
 The outputs will feed into Department for Education, The Durham Commission and the Arts Council and will form the basis of a report to be launched at House of Commons in January 2019.

-The conference is supported by NASEN, Lyric Hammersmith, GEM Heritage and EveryChildShould.
+The conference was supported by NASEN, Lyric Hammersmith, GEM Heritage and EveryChildShould.